xeyownt/mwpgnjs/README.md

 ## Status

-Currently this extension is in *experimental* status (still in development, things may change drastically).
-It works for me on my wiki.
+Currently this extension is in *experimental* status, ie. it is still in heavy development, and some things may change drastically (see feature categories below).
+It basically works for me on my wiki.

-Tested on
+The extension is regularly tested on
 * Mediawiki 1.27.4.
 * Mediawiki 1.22.1.

+Features:
+* *Stable* features will not change in future releases of the extension.
+* *Experimental* features are subject to change in future releases.
+* *Broken* features are features that are... broken.
+They indicate work-in-progress and may either be fixed, disappear or remain broken in future releases.

 ## Features

+**Stable** features:
 * Support the 4 PgnViewerJS **modes**: `board`, `view` (default), `print` and `edit`.
   In print mode, use `$220` NAG to print the board (see example).
 * Support the following PgnViewerJS **attributes**: